 Above Ground treated wood should not be used in ground contact applications, as this can adversely affect the performance of the entire project.

-On treated wood used for structural applications (joists, beams, posts), incising is required to meet penetration requirements for CSA O80 treating standards for dimensional lumber 2×8 and greater.
+On treated wood used for structural applications (joists, beams, posts), incising is required to provide sufficient preservative performance.

 Treated wood should not be used where it may come into direct or indirect contact with drinking water, except for uses involving incidental contact such as freshwater docks and bridges.